apernet/hysteria-website/docs/docs/advanced/Full-Server-Config.md

     ```

     1. The path to the ACL file.
     2. Optional.
 Uncomment to enable.
-The path to the GeoIP database file. **Hysteria will automatically download the latest database if this field is omitted.**
+The path to the GeoIP database file. **If this field is omitted, Hysteria will automatically download the latest database to your working directory.**

 === "Inline"